Key Points for Choosing a Heat-Tolerant Dog Breed:

 9. Xoloitzcuintli (Mexican Hairless Dog)

-The Xoloitzcuintli, or Xolo for short, is an ancient breed that comes in both coated and hairless varieties.
-The hairless version, in particular, is incredibly well-suited for hot climates since it has no fur to trap heat.
+The Xoloitzcuintli, or Xolo for short, is an ancient breed in coated and hairless varieties.
+The hairless version, particularly, is incredibly well-suited for hot climates since it has no fur to trap heat.
 Xolos are known for being calm, affectionate, and protective, making them excellent companions.
 They have been cherished in Mexican culture for centuries and are considered resilient and adaptable dogs.

 Why They’re Great for Warm Climates: